footfish/numan/README.md

 # numan - a phone number management tool

 This is an example Go project.
-It's a simple command line tool and gRPC API to keep track of phone number allocations/reservations stored in an sqlite db.
+It's a simple command line tool to keep track of phone number allocations/reservations (for a service provider).
+It's implemented as a gRPC microservice.
+Data is stored in an sqlite db.

 It's a personal learning project (to replace an excel file).
 The main purpose is to:
 - explore suitable Go project layout.
 - explore using gRPC (and perhaps extending to expose gRPC via REST ).

-The project loosely uses domain driven design and the  [standard Go project layout](https://github.com/golang-standards/project-layout).
-The main business objects being a 'numbering' record and a change 'history'.
+The project loosely uses [DDD (domain driven design)](https://en.wikipedia.org/wiki/Domain-driven_design) and the  [standard Go project layout](https://github.com/golang-standards/project-layout).

+DDD's main principle is that classes should match the business domain.
+In this case the main _business objects_ being a 'numbering' record and a change 'history'.
-The business objects are defined in root, then object logic is 'layered' using the root interface (I guess you could call this Go's version of method overloading ).
+For this project the _business objects_ are defined in root, then object logic is 'layered' using the root interface (I guess you could call this Go's version of method overloading ).

 To demonstrate using an example from the project folders.

-- 'numbering' is a business object
+- 'numbering' is a _business object_
-- /numbering.go <- this defines the business object API ie. interface and structs
+- /numbering.go <- this defines the _business object API_ ie. interface and structs
 - /internal/app/numbering.go <- this implements the number interface to the overall application
 - /internal/datastore/numbering.go <- this implements the number interface to storage